Air Algérie Flight 6289

 Air Algérie Flight 6289 (AH6289) was an Algerian domestic passenger flight from Tamanrasset to the nation's capital of Algiers with a stopover in Ghardaïa, operated by Algerian national airline Air Algérie.
-On 6 March 2003, the aircraft operating the flight, a Boeing 737-2T4, crashed near the Trans-Sahara Highway shortly after taking off from Tamanrasset's Aguenar – Hadj Bey Akhamok Airport, killing all but one of the 103 people on board.
+On 6 March 2003, the aircraft operating the flight, a Boeing 737-200, crashed near the Trans-Sahara Highway shortly after taking off from Tamanrasset's Aguenar – Hadj Bey Akhamok Airport, killing all but one of the 103 people on board.
 At the time of the accident, it was the deadliest aviation disaster on Algerian soil.

 The investigation concluded that a flight crew error caused the crash following an engine failure shortly after take-off.
 The captain of Flight 6289 had taken over the control from the first officer without adequate identification of the actual emergency.
-As the flight crew could not comprehend the exact cause of the emergency, appropriate corrective actions were not taken.
+As the captain could not comprehend the exact cause of the emergency, appropriate corrective actions were not taken, despite the attempts of the first officer.
 The speed drastically dropped and the aircraft crashed into the terrain.

 Background

 Aircraft

-The aircraft was a 19-year old Boeing 737-2T4 with a manufacturer serial number of 22700.
-Named as Monts de Daïa (Mountains of Daïa) with an Algerian registration of 7T-VEZ, the aircraft was equipped with two Pratt & Whitney JT8D-17A engines.
+The aircraft was a 19-year old Boeing 737-2T4 with an Algerian aircraft registration of 7T-VEZ, equipped with two Pratt & Whitney JT8D-17A engines.
 The aircraft entered service on 9 December 1983 and had flown for more than 40,000 hours.

 According to the maintenance logs, the aircraft was maintained in accordance with the written maintenance manual.
 The last major overhaul had been conducted from October to November 2002.
 The left engine was installed in 2002 and the right engine was installed in 2001.
 The left engine and the right engine had accrued a total of 30,586 flight hours and 22,884 flight hours, respectively.